|Barcelona Easter 2015 - Semana Santa Holy Week|

 Paso de Palio: María Santísima de la Esperanza Macarena

-At 20:00 both processions meet in front of Barcelona cathedral with the procession of Nuestra Señora de las Angustias
+At 20:00 both processions join the procession of Nuestra Señora de las Angustias in front of Barcelona cathedral

 Finish: around 22.30 same place